beacon-biosignals/Legolas.jl/docs/src/schema-concepts.md

 One benefit of Legolas' approach is that multiple schema versions may be defined in the same codebase, e.g. there's nothing that prevents `@version("my-schema@1", ...)` and `@version("my-schema@2", ...)` from being defined and utilized simultaneously.
 The source code that defines any given Legolas schema version and/or consumes/produces Legolas tables is presumably already semantically versioned, such that consumer/producer packages can determine their compatibility with each other in the usual manner via interpreting major/minor/patch increments.

+Note that it is preferable to avoid introducing new versions of an existing schema, if possible, in order to minimize code/data churn for downstream producers/consumers.
+Thus, authors should prefer conservative field type restrictions from the get-go.
+Remember: loosening a field type restriction is not a breaking change, but tightening one is.

 ## Important Expectations Regarding Custom Field Assignments

 Schema authors should ensure that their `@version` declarations meet two important expectations so that generated record types behaves as intended: